SalinatedCoffee/my-leetcode-solutions/Python3/908. (H) Unique Paths III/README.md

 #### Conclusion

-The time complexity of the solution is $O(4^{mn})$, since it tries all four adjacent squares (even non-existant ones) for all squares on the grid.
+The time complexity of the solution is $O(4^{mn})$, since it tries all four adjacent squares (even non-existent ones) for all squares on the grid.
 Not great, but works in this case because the grid size is very small.

 Also, *always pay attention to solution specs.*